autotune/pritunl-k8s-tf-do/README.md

 ## PRITUNL

 Uses https://github.com/articulate/helmcharts/tree/master/stable/pritunl as base.
 I manually created ingress helm template and made several modifications to get working with a generic, non-AWS, deployment.
+You will have to run a `kubectl get svc -npritunl` command to get the load balancer IP for the vpn, then simply add a new server within the pritunl GUI listening on port 1194 TCP, at which point you can connect to the load balancer IP over 1194 using pritunl client.

+## DOCKER IMAGE

+A new docker image is build using kaniko on every run of GitHub Actions.
+You will have to take the latest tag and substitute within pritunl-k8s-tf-do/terraform/atlantis/data.tf `DOCKER_TAG` var.

 ## SECRETS